The true reason Rockets are itching to trade John Wall - NewsBreak

 The true reason Rockets are itching to trade John Wall

 The Houston Rockets are expected to move their fourth All-Star guard from the last three seasons as a John Wall trade seems imminent.
 But apparently that wasn’t seen as the case just a couple of months ago.
-According to a report from The Athletic, John Wall served as the veteran voice that the Rockets desperately needed last season.
-He had served as a pseudo assistant coach for Stephen Silas as they traversed a year filled with lopsided losses and a handful of injuries.
-He was expected to continue that role next season.clutchpoints.com
+According to a report from The Athletic, John Wall served as the veteran voice that the Rockets desperately […] The post The true reason Rockets are itching to trade John Wall appeared first on ClutchPoints.www.basketball-addict.com

 Comments / 0